geoalchemy/geoalchemy/doc/tutorial.rst

     >>> binascii.hexlify(session.scalar(s.geom.wkb))
     '01010000007b14ae47e15a54c03333333333d34240'

 Note that for all commands above a new query had to be made to the database.
-Internally GeoAlchemy uses Well-Known-Binary (WKB) to fetch the geometry, that belongs to an object of a mapped class.
+By default GeoAlchemy uses Well-Known-Binary (WKB) internally to fetch the geometry, that belongs to an object of a mapped class.
 All the time an object is queried, the geometry for this object is loaded in WKB.

 You can also access this internal WKB geometry directly and use it for example to create a